ClonyPDF home

 Indonesia Passport Photo Requirements

 Based on current Direktorat Jenderal Imigrasi guidance for standard passport applications via M-Paspor.
-Sizes and background color vary by source and channel — see the note below.
+Size and background colour vary by channel — see the compliance notice.

 Photo Size4 x 6 cm (40 x 60 mm) is most commonly cited for standard passport applications; some channels and visa submissions use 3.5 x 4.5 cm.
 Confirm with your specific office.

-BackgroundPlain white, even, no shadows or texture (current standard for M-Paspor passport submissions)
+BackgroundPlain white, even, no shadows or texture (current standard for M-Paspor passport submissions).
+See background colour rules

-Head / Face SizeFace area (chin to top of head) fills approximately 70-80% of the photo height
+Head / Face SizeFace area (chin to top of head) fills approximately 70-80% of the photo height, roughly 42–48 mm on a 60 mm photo.
+See head size rules and face size requirements

-ResolutionMinimum 300 DPI recommended; aim for at least 600 x 800 px for digital upload
+ResolutionMinimum 300 DPI recommended; aim for at least 600 x 800 px for digital upload.
+See resolution rules

-File FormatJPG or JPEG (PNG accepted on some portals)
+File FormatJPG or JPEG (PNG accepted on some portals), 24-bit colour, sRGB

 File SizeTypically under 200-300 KB for M-Paspor uploads; check the current limit shown in the app

-Glasses RulesGenerally discouraged; if medically required, no glare and eyes must be fully visible
+Glasses RulesGenerally discouraged; if medically required, no glare and eyes must be fully visible.
+See glasses rules

-Expression RulesNeutral expression, mouth closed, both eyes open and visible
+Expression RulesNeutral expression, mouth closed, both eyes open and visible.
+See smile rules

 Photo AgeTaken within the last 6 months, and representative of your current appearance